 - more reliable long‑term cooperation

-Because of this, choosing a manufacturer should be treated as a strategic business decision rather than a simple purchasing comparison.
+Because of this, choosing a manufacturer should be treated as a strategic business decision rather than a simple purchase comparison.

-What Buyers Should Evaluate Before Choosing a Manufacture
+What Buyers Should Evaluate Before Choosing a Manufacturer

 1. Product Category Experience

 Not all manufacturers have the same category strengths.
-Buyers should confirm whether the supplier has real experience in sanitary pads, pantyliners, tampons, or related feminine hygiene products.
-A supplier with stronger category focus is usually better equipped to support product positioning and quality expectations.
+Buyers should confirm whether the supplier has real experience with sanitary pads, pantyliners, tampons, or related feminine hygiene products.
+A supplier with stronger category focus is better equipped to support product positioning and quality expectations.
+For examples of how different product types relate to your portfolio, see our guides on pantyliner product experience and pantyliner types for private label brands.

 2. Product Customization Capability

-Private label projects often require more than basic OEM production.
+Private label projects often require more than basic OEM work.
 Buyers should evaluate whether the manufacturer can support customization in areas such as:

 - size and absorbency